pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `ban_timeout`

-Connectionn pools blocked from serving traffic due to an error will be placed back into active rotation after this long.
+Connection pools blocked from serving traffic due to an error will be placed back into active rotation after this long.
 This ensures that servers don't stay blocked forever due to healthcheck false positives.

 Default: **`300_000`** (5 minutes)